willypelz/books-api/README.md

 when you want to generate a coverage
 `php ./vendor/bin/phpunit --coverage-html ./coverage`

+This generates an automatic html files in the application in the coverage folder, which can be located in the root directory

 ##  Testing the Application (user testing)

 1. Note:: ** when creating an author in the application you have to arrange the name of the authors separated with commas